mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/reference/haproxy-templates/index.md

 </tr>

 <tr><td><code>HAPROXY_DEPLOYMENT<br>_COLOUR</code></td>
-<td>Specifies color to use for blue/green deployment.
-This label is used if you run `bluegreen_deploy.py` script to determine state of a deployment.
+<td>Specifies the color to use for blue/green deployment.
+This label is used if you run `bluegreen_deploy.py` script to determine the state of a deployment.
 You generally do not need to modify this label setting unless you implement your own deployment orchestrator.</td>
 </tr>

 <tr><td><code>HAPROXY_DEPLOYMENT<br>_GROUP</code></td>
-<td>Specifies deployment group to which this app belongs.</td>
+<td>Specifies the deployment group to which this app belongs.</td>
 </tr>

 <tr><td><code>HAPROXY_DEPLOYMENT<br>_STARTED_AT</code></td>
-<td>Specifies time at which a deployment started.
+<td>Specifies the time at which a deployment started.
 You generally do not need to modify this unless you implement your own deployment orchestrator.</td></tr>
 <tr><td><code>HAPROXY_DEPLOYMENT_<br>TARGET_INSTANCES</code></td>
-<td>Specifies target number of app instances to seek during deployment.
-You generally do not need to modify this unless you implement your own deployment orchestrator.</td>
+<td>Specifies the target number of app instances to seek during deployment.
+You generally do not need to modify this value unless you implement your own deployment orchestrator.</td>
 </tr>

 <tr><td><code>HAPROXY_{n}_ENABLED</code></td>